joshwkearney/FluidCollections/README.md

 Console.WriteLine(bufferedSet3.Count);

 // Can traverse the elements currently in the set
-// Since the set is reactive, both the elements and the count can unpredictable change foreach (int num in bufferedSet3.AsEnumerable()) {
+// Since the set is reactive, both the elements and the count can unpredictably change foreach (int num in bufferedSet3.AsEnumerable()) {
     Console.WriteLine(num);
 }